Tunneling anisotropic magnetoresistance in organic spin valves

-Over the past years a number of spin valves based on various organic semiconductors and contact materials have been demonstrated\cite{Dediu2002,Xio2004,Maj2006,Xu2007,Wan2005,San2007}.
-While for many experiments it is still unclear whether they show tunneling magnetoresistance or actual spin injection and consequently giant magnetoresistance, all signals are interpreted to be related to the switching of two magnetic electrodes between parallel and antiparallel magnetization configuration and back.
-We have fabricated a number of different spin-valve like structures (Fig. \ref{FigSample}a) using the organic semiconductor (OSC) \textit{N,N'}-bis(n-heptafluorobutyl)-3,4:9,10-perylene tetracarboxylic diimide (PTCDI-C4F7, Fig. \ref{FigSample}b).
-While most spin-valves reported up to now are either based on ALQ$_3$\cite{Xio2004}, which is an amorphous low mobility n-type semiconductor, or on p-type semiconductors such as P3HT\cite{Maj2006} or TPP\cite{Xu2007}, PTCDI-C4F7 is a new air-stable, high-mobility n-type semiconductor\cite{Oh2007} from the perylene diimide/dianhydride family whose most common member is PTCDA.
+We have fabricated a number of different spin-valve like structures (Fig. \ref{FigSample}a) using the organic semiconductor (OSC) \textit{N,N'}-bis(n-heptafluorobutyl)-3,4:9,10-perylene tetracarboxylic diimide (PTCDI-C4F7, Fig. \ref{FigSample}b) and three different combinations of magnetic and non-magnetic contact materials.
+While most spin-valves reported until now are either based on AlQ$_3$\cite{Xio2004}, which is an amorphous low-mobility n-type semiconductor, or on p-type semiconductors such as P3HT\cite{Maj2006} or TPP\cite{Xu2007}, PTCDI-C4F7 is a new air-stable, high-mobility n-type semiconductor\cite{Oh2007} from the perylene diimide/dianhydride family whose most common member is PTCDA.
 Owing to its favorable electron transport properties, PTCDI-C4F7 should be well-suited for the demonstration of spin-polarized electron transport.
 Three different device types were investigated, distinguished by the combinations of contact materials as listed in table \ref{Table}.

-Type-1 devices which have an LSMO bottom- and a ferromagnetic metal top-contact are similar to those reported for most organic spin valves (OSVs) in the literature and serve to demonstrate the suitability of PTCDI-C4F7 for spin valve operation.
-Type-2 devices are control samples with only non-magnetic electrodes and help to exclude possible artifacts caused by the OSC.
+Type-1 devices which have an LSMO bottom- and a ferromagnetic metal top-contact are similar to those reported for most organic spin-valves (OSVs) in the literature and serve to demonstrate the suitability of PTCDI-C4F7 for spin-valve operation.
+Type-2 devices are control samples with only non-magnetic electrodes and help to exclude possible artifacts caused by the OSC and the well known Organic magnetoresistance (OMAR)\cite{Fra2004} which is also observed in completely non-magnetic layer stacks.
 Type-3 devices have one magnetic LSMO electrode and a non-magnetic Al counter electrode.
-These samples are intended for investigations on the occurence of tunneling anisotropic magnetoresistance (TAMR).
+These samples are intended for investigations on the occurrence of tunneling anisotropic magnetoresistance (TAMR).
 All layer stacks are deposited in a UHV chamber designed to allow for the deposition of OSC and metal layers in direct sequence without breaking the UHV.